AnyBlok/AnyBlok/doc/HOWTO_CREATE_APP.rst

     * *system*: site_config_dir
     * *user*: user_config_dir

-Theses configuration files are load before the specific configuration file.
-If the the configuration file does not exist then it will not raise error
+Theses configuration files are loaded before the specific configuration file.
+If the configuration file does not exist then it will not raise error